Terminals of Los Angeles International Airport: Regional Terminal

 The Regional Terminal has nine gates: Gates 52A–52I, although Gate 52B is a bus gate.
 The terminal is used exclusively for American Eagle flights, earning it the nickname "the Eagle's nest."
 It serves as the remainder of American's hub operations in Los Angeles, supplementing Terminal 4 and 5.

 The terminal is located on the southeast side of the LAX airfield, east of Sepulveda Boulevard from Terminal 8.
 As it is physically separated from the other terminal buildings, passengers access the Regional Terminal using a system of shuttle buses.
 Buses operate between the Regional Terminal and Terminal 4 or Terminal 5, which house American Airlines' other gates.

 The Regional Terminal's gate numbers (52A–52I) are meant to encourage passengers originating their travel from LAX to enter the airport through the less congested Terminal 5 and board the bus at a stop located at Gate 52.
 But as the majority of American Airlines' mainline fights at LAX operate out of Terminal 4, a separate bus service is additionally operated to that terminal to minimize connection times.

 The terminal has a covered walkway and ramp at each gate for access and egress to the aircraft instead of jet bridges.
 The terminal features restrooms, seating areas with power outlets, and a concession area.

 American Airlines has one Admirals Club in the terminal.

 The terminal originally handled United Express flights (gates 71C-71K) until it was vacated in 2005.
 American Eagle flights were relocated to the terminal in January 2010 from a remote terminal which was 0.3 mi west of Terminal 4 that would later be demolished.

-LAX Automated People Mover
+SkyLink

-As part of the Landside Access Modernization Program (LAMP), Los Angeles World Airports (LAWA) is building the LAX Automated People Mover, which consists of approximately 2.25 mi of elevated guideway and six stations.
+As part of the Landside Access Modernization Program (LAMP), Los Angeles World Airports (LAWA) is building SkyLink, which consists of approximately 2.25 mi of elevated guideway and six stations.
 Headways are expected to be as low as two minutes between trains.
-Construction started in 2017, and is anticipated to be completed by June 2026, right before the 2026 World Cup.
+Construction started in 2017.
+A 60 day period of testing began in April 2026 to obtain approval to begin passenger service.

-The three westernmost stations will be located in the Central Terminal Area (CTA) located near the parking structures and connect to their respective terminals via pedestrian bridges:
+The three westernmost stations are within the Central Terminal Area (CTA) located above the parking structures and connect to the terminals via pedestrian bridges: